If you don’t have any pre-arranged accommodation before you arrive, then there are some options available while searching for an apartment in Taipei.

 Book a room on Airbnb

 Airbnb is in Taipei, and it’s a popular choice for those looking for short-term rentals upon arrival.
-Airbnb have many decent listings jotted all over Taipei.
-As from the time of writing this, prices started from around $16 USD (NT$487) per night.
+Airbnb has many decent listings jotted all over Taipei.
+From the time of writing this, prices started from around $487 per night.

 Stay at a hostel